Yield: 4 servings

 - 1 medium-size onion, finely chopped

 - 4 oz (115 g) Pancetta or bacon rashers cut into slivers (leave out for vegetarian option)

 - 1/2 cup (15 g) fresh Italian parsley, finely chopped

 Bring water to a boil for cooking the Penne.
 Add salt and 1 tablespoon olive oil.
 The water should be lightly salted.

 In a saucepan heat 2 tablespoons olive oil over medium-high heat.
 Add the pancetta slivers and onions.
 Sauté over low heat for about 10 minutes or until onions are glazed.
-Add garlic, chilli peppers and diced tomatoes.
+Add garlic, chili peppers, and diced tomatoes.
 Taste for salt and pepper.
 Leave sauce simmering over low heat for another 15-20 minutes.

 Cook Penne according to package instructions.
 Drain penne in a colander.
 Return it to the cooking pot.
 Add tomato sauce and mix it gently into the pasta.
 Sprinkle with the parsley and serve it with Parmesan.